 Studies show that many Brits spend as much as £5,000 for their first home repair.
 That can be massively draining!
 If you are already a homeowner, how much did you spend on your first repair?
 Whether you are a new homeowner or you have had a home for some time now, here are some common household problems that you might eventually face – as well as how to solve them.

 If you are beginning to see pest droppings, damaged wooden items, track marks, and nests in strange places, these might indicate a pest infestation.
 The most common household pests are cockroaches, termites, and ants.
 Once you identify any of these signs, you must locate the source.

 One of the first steps you can take is to take preventive actions before things get out of control.
 Ensure that you remove all sources of food and store it in tightly sealed plastic containers.
 You can also safely apply pesticides to identified pest areas.
 When you do so, make sure you keep children away from such sites.
 If you have to use pesticides by yourself, it would be best if you purchased ready-to-use products.
-Should you hire a pest control service, ensure that they correctly identify the source before applying the treatment.

 Perhaps you have realized that your kitchen or bathroom countertops have gathered quite a few stains over the past few years.
 Depending on the material used for your countertop, there are different methods of cleaning out stains.
 If your countertops are made out of stone materials like granite or marble, you can use a poultice to clean out the stains.
 A poultice is a liquid chemical used to remove tough stains when mixed with other adsorbents.

 Additionally, you can also make a mix of baking soda and water or hydrogen peroxide.
 Apply the paste to the countertop, and cover with a plastic wrap.
 For best results, you can let it sit for a few days before unwrapping.
 For other countertop materials like steel and laminate, you can use mild washing soap, baking soda, and a microfiber dishcloth to prevent scratch marks.